UCL/tus-rec-challenge/TUS-REC2024/data.md

 # The Data set

-The data in this challenge is acquired from both left and right forearms of 100 volunteers, acquired at University College London, London, U.K, with a racial-, gender-, age-diverse subject cohort.
+The data in this challenge is acquired from both left and right forearms of 85 volunteers, acquired at University College London, London, U.K, with a racial-, gender-, age-diverse subject cohort.
 No specific exclusion criteria as long as the participants do not have allergies or skin conditions which may be exacerbated by US gel.
 All scanned forearms are in good health.
-The data is randomly split into training, validation, and test sets of 50, 10, and 40 subjects (1200, 240, 960 scans), respectively.
+The data is randomly split into training, validation, and test sets of 50, 3, and 32 subjects (1200, 72, 768 scans), respectively.

 **The train data is split into three parts: [Part 1](https://zenodo.org/doi/10.5281/zenodo.11178508), [Part 2](https://zenodo.org/doi/10.5281/zenodo.11180794), and [Part 3](https://zenodo.org/doi/10.5281/zenodo.11355499).**

 ## Images

-The US images were acquired on an Ultrasonix machine (BK, Europe) with a curvilinear probe (4DC7-3/40).
+The 2D US images were acquired using an Ultrasonix machine (BK, Europe) with a curvilinear probe (4DC7-3/40).
 The acquired US frames were recorded at 20 fps, with an image size of 480×640, without speckle reduction.
 The frequency was set at 6MHz with a dynamic range of 83 dB, an overall gain of 48% and a depth of 9 cm.
 For each forearm, the US probe moves in three different trajectories (straight line shape, "C" shape, and "S" shape), in a distal-to-proximal direction followed by a proximal-to-distal direction, with the US plane perpendicular of and parallel to the scanning direction.
 The dataset contains 2400 scans in total, 24 scans associated with each subject.

 ## Labels / Transformations